cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### Is there a public API for CockroachCloud?

-Our team is currently working on creating a public API for CockroachCloud, and our goal is to have foundational API cabilities available in 2021.
+Our team is currently working on creating a public API for CockroachCloud.
 The initial work is focused on core automation requirements, such as creation, modification, and deletion of clusters.
 We’re always looking for design partners and customer input for our features, so please [contact us](https://support.cockroachlabs.com/hc/en-us) if you have specific API requirements.

 ### Do you have a UI?
 How can I see details?